ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 The server did index scan even though all the documents were requested because the index wasn't used for filtering documents, but was rather used for sorting.

-If we sort on first name, which we don't have an index for
+If we sort on first name, which we don't have an index, we get the following.
 ```
 > exp.find({}, {_id: 0, first_name: 1, last_name: 1, ssn: 1}).sort({first_name: 1})
 {